OrdnanceSurvey/openspace-ios-sdk/README.md

 #### Geometry

 Conversion between `CLLocationCoordinate2D` and `OSGridPoint` is handled internally — applications should not perform unnecessary conversions.
-Coordinates should be stored in their source coordinate system in order to benefit from future accuracy improvements.
+Coordinates should be stored in their source coordinate system in order to benefit from future accuracy improvements within the SDK.

 `OSGridPoint` - represents OSGB36 British National Grid easting/northing

 `CLLocationCoordinate2D` - represents WGS84 latitude/longitude

-Conversions can be performed via this SDK if required;
+Conversions can be performed via this SDK if required using the functions below;

 <pre>
 OSGridPoint OSGridPointForCoordinate(CLLocationCoordinate2D coordinate);

 CLLocationCoordinate2D OSCoordinateForGridPoint(OSGridPoint gridPoint);
 </pre>

+#### User location (`OSUserLocation` class)

+OSUserLocation

+#### Scale virew

+Scale virew

 Issues